MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/timeout_1.md

 ---
 title: timeout
-description: Reference topic for timeout, which pauses the command processor for the specified number of seconds. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for timeout, which pauses the command processor for the specified number of seconds. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article